textclf/fancy-cnn/README.md

 ## IMDB Dataset

 Run `python prepare-imdb.py` to prepare your data!
+Look at [this](https://github.com/lukedeo/fancy-cnn/blob/master/multichannel-imdb.py) to see how to train the IMDB model.

 ## Yelp Humor Dataset

 Run `python prepare-yelp.py` to prepare your data!
+Look at [this](https://github.com/lukedeo/fancy-cnn/blob/master/model-yelp.py) to see how to train a model on Yelp.